 HarborView Bistro & Bar – Enjoy expansive views of the Noyo River and Harbor with your pup at the HarborView’s large patio.
 The restaurant offers breakfast, lunch, dinner and a great happy hour daily.
 Located at the Noyo Harbor Inn, 500 Casa Del Noyo, Fort Bragg, (707) 961-8000, noyoharborinn.com.

-Jenny’s Giant Burger – A legendary locals’ joint for burgers and soft serve, Jenny offers a number of picnic tables for casual dining with your doggie.
+Jenny’s Giant Burger – A legendary locals’ joint for burgers and soft serve, Jenny offers picnic tables for casual dining with your doggie.
 940 N. Main St., Fort Bragg, (707) 964-2235.

 Mayan Fusion – Fort Bragg’s fine dining Mexican restaurant offers hearty Yucatán dishes and fresh seafood sourced locally.
-The restaurant has a covered patio in the back that is dog-friendly.
+The restaurant has a covered back patio perfect for you and your dog.
 Water bowls are provided.
 418 N. Main St., Fort Bragg, (707) 961-0211, mayanfusion.com.

 Noyo Fish Company – A popular spot for fish and chips and chowder, the Noyo Fish Company offers shaded and heated harborside dining that will offer you and your dog views of harbor seals and plenty of curious seagulls.
 32440 N. Harbor Dr., Fort Bragg, (707) 962-0204.